Amarthgul/PersonalCodes/OSU/DESIGN6400/ISS/README.md

   <p align="center">Stopping down to f/8 reduces coma</p>
 </div>

+Coma is one of the oblique aberrations, that is, aberrations only appearing on off axis rays.
+At the same time, it is also one of the few aberrations that can be reduced when stopping down the aperture.

 </br>

 **Astigmatism**

 Astigmatism is caused by lights in 2 directions (sagittal and tangential) unable to focus together, thus stretching the spot in one direction.
+Astigmatism is present in almost all lenses due to the simple reason that rays traveling in the sagittal plane tend to focus before the rays in the tangential plane do.

 As an example, in the spot simulation below, the 25.6 degree field transits from horizontally stretched gradually in near distance imaging to vertically stretched in far distance imaging: